Baked Goods Breakfast Brunch

 Key Ingredients

-Complete list of ingredients with quantities and instructions is located in the recipe card below
+Grab the full list of ingredients and step-by-step instructions down in the recipe card for easy cooking.

 Instructions

-Prepare the Baking Sheet:
+Prepare the Baking Sheet

-Make the Scone Dough:
+Make the Scone Dough

-Shape the Scones:
+Shape the Scones

-Bake the Scones:
+Bake the Scones

-Make the Orange Glaze:
+Make the Orange Glaze

-Glaze the Scones:
+Glaze the Scones

 Serving Suggestions